Root Cause – The Dangers of a Root Canal Your Dentist May Not Be Telling You

-A necessary part of the aftercare of a root canal extraction is dealing with any residual infection.
+A necessary part of root canal extraction aftercare is dealing with any residual infection.

 Another vital part of aftercare is detoxification.
-Infrared saunas are an excellent gentle way for removing toxins.
+Infrared saunas are an excellent gentle way to remove toxins.

-When the infected tooth is removed, the first step is to make sure that the extraction site is cleaned out well.
+When the infected tooth is removed, the first step is to ensure the extraction site is cleaned out well.
 This step includes removing the periodontal ligament and clearing any infections.

-The next step is to allow the site to heal by letting the body fill the site with new bone.
+The next step is to let the site heal by letting the body fill the site with new bone.
 This healing process takes about three months.

-At the three month mark, you should check that the site has healed properly and there is no cavitation.
+At the three-month mark, you should check that the site has healed properly and has no cavitation.
 If everything looks good, the next question is whether to replace the tooth.

-There are four ways to replace a tooth including:
+There are four ways to replace a tooth include:

 - A Removable tooth – most people do not like this option because it is uncomfortable.

 - A Bonded bridge – where the replacement tooth is secured with cement to the adjacent teeth.
-The downside to this option is that occasionally the tooth may become loose and will require recementing.
+The downside to this option is that the tooth may occasionally become loose and require recementing.

 - A Titanium implant – the replacement tooth is secured with a titanium screw into the jaw bone.
 The problem with this method is that you are using a metal.
 Titanium is known as a hapten which has been associated with autoimmune diseases.